Costco Wholesale Corporation (COST) Shares Rise Despite Market Challenges

 COST’s Market Performance

-COST’s stock has seen a 1.02% increase for the week, with a 1.22% rise in the past month and a -3.23% fall in the past quarter.
-The volatility ratio for the week is 1.26%, and the volatility levels for the past 30 days are at 1.58% for Costco Wholesale Corporation.
-The simple moving average for the past 20 days is 0.41% for COST’s stock, with a 0.13% simple moving average for the past 200 days.
+COST’s stock has seen a 1.09% increase for the week, with a 1.33% rise in the past month and a 0.90% gain in the past quarter.
+The volatility ratio for the week is 1.28%, and the volatility levels for the past 30 days are at 1.48% for Costco Wholesale Corporation The simple moving average for the last 20 days is 1.17% for COST stock, with a simple moving average of 1.13% for the last 200 days.

 Analysts’ Opinion of COST